 Figure 4 – A composite of ~75 tickers that can be used as a means to trade uncorrelated tickers across diverse sectors.
 This list can be downloaded Options Trading Ticker List

-Figure 5 – Trade notification service example of a trade cluster that expired on a Friday - Trade Notification Service
+Figure 5 – Example of a trade cluster that expired on a Friday

 Holding ~30-50% cash as a protective measure is essential when faced with unpredictable outlier situations such as COVID-19.
 A cash position this high is possible because options are a leveraged vehicle; thus, minimal amounts of capital can be deployed to generate outsized gains with predictable outcomes.
 Even deploying all the protective measures outlined above won’t offer the protection required during a black swan event.
 During these black swan market meltdowns, all sectors and stocks homogenize and naturally correlate together in a downward spiral.
 Cash is the safest way to immunize a portfolio from these types of market crashes.
 This cash position also provides optionality to go long stock in high-quality names when faced with extreme sell-offs.